The last thing you expect is to be depressed after losing weight.

 Then why are so many women experiencing depression after weight loss?

 I mean it’s ironic, more than anything.
-Junk food is a cause of depression.
-But then you give up the junk food, lose weight, and end up depressed anyway.
+You know from your weight loss that junk food causes depression.
+But millions of people quit junk food, lose weight, and still feel depressed.
 What’s going on?

 The problem is that all the time we are losing weight we are telling ourselves I’m going to be beautiful.
 You tell yourself you’ll look like those women on TV and in magazines.
 You sweat your butt off (literally) until you’re the perfect weight.
 And then you look in the mirror.